apache/pekko-http/docs/src/main/paradox/common/http-model.md

 # HTTP Model

-Akka HTTP model contains a deeply structured, fully immutable, case-class based model of all the major HTTP data structures, like HTTP requests, responses and common headers.
+Apache Pekko HTTP model contains a deeply structured, fully immutable, case-class based model of all the major HTTP data structures, like HTTP requests, responses and common headers.
-It lives in the *akka-http-core* module and forms the basis for most of Akka HTTP's APIs.
+It lives in the *pekko-http-core* module and forms the basis for most of Apache Pekko HTTP's APIs.

 ## Overview

-Since akka-http-core provides the central HTTP data structures you will find the following import in quite a few places around the code base (and probably your own code as well):
+Since pekko-http-core provides the central HTTP data structures you will find the following import in quite a few places around the code base (and probably your own code as well):

 Scala